tornadomeet/mxnet-face/README.md

 -----------
 we provide the pre-trained model [mxnet-face-fr50-0000.params](http://pan.baidu.com/s/1c2G9SZI), which is trained with resnet-50+faser-rcnn for 7 epoch on wider-face[4] dataset, our mxnet-face-fr50's performance on fddb is:
 ![mxnet-face-fr50-roc.png](detection/mxnet-face-fr50-roc.png)

+you can also find the result on [fddb official website](http://vis-www.cs.umass.edu/fddb/results.html)
+the training code is come from my anohter repo : [train_widerface.py](https://github.com/tornadomeet/mx-rcnn/blob/master/train_widerface.py)

 the way of using `mxnet-face-fr50` for face detection is very easy:
 * download `mxnet-face-fr50-0000.params`,`mxnet-face-fr50-symbol.json`and put them into detection directory.
 * got to detection dir, and run `./demo.sh`, you can set different parameters for face detection, see it by `python detection.py --help`